seinecle/mk99/docs/generated-html/subdir/data-science-machine-learning-artificial-intelligence_temp_html.md

 - but nothing tells us "how" supervised learning has done its job.
 Does the length of the whiskers, the shape of the ears, the color of the hair ... help to classify an image like that of a cat or a dog?
 Supervised learning does not answer these questions.
 - https://distill.pub/2018/building-blocks/[Works have been published] to make intelligible how supervised learning determines the result "cat" or "dog".
 However this type of work remains quite uncommon.
 Supervised learning remains largely a https://en.wikipedia.org/wiki/Black_box[black box].

 == 3.
-What relation between machine learning and data science ?
+What relation between machine learning and data science?
 Machine learning is one of the steps in the broader chain of steps in ((data processing)).

 // +